aakhanna-1909/fintech_repo/Module_10/README.md

-# Project 10 - Using unsupervised machine learning techniques like K-Means and Principal Component Analysis techniques to cluster or segment cryptocurrency data.
+# Module 10 - Using unsupervised machine learning techniques like K-Means and Principal Component Analysis techniques to cluster or segment cryptocurrency data.

 ---